AML-Project/tedjs/README.md

 **to Update** your library , first remove your previous version and then insert the new one

+## If You Didn't Receive The verification Email , Contact Me To Mail You , Your Token API , Manually.

 # Documentation
 to read tedjs Documentation visit : [Tedjs Documentation](https://tedjs.org/#page:doc)